 Treatment with a TKI only works well for a few months for patients in blast crisis, but it can help to control the CML while a stem cell/bone marrow transplant is being arranged.
 If the transplant can be done while imatinib or dasatinib is working, then the long-term results are better.
 Stem cell/bone marrow transplantation in the blast phase is less successful than in chronic phase, but this approach has worked well for some patients.
 Many people with CML in blastic phase receive imatinib or dasatinib plus chemotherapy similar to that used for patients with acute leukemia, such as acute myeloid leukemia (AML) or acute lymphoblastic leukemia (ALL).
 The chance of remission from this approach is about 20% to 30%, although the leukemia recurs for most patients within weeks to a few months.
 Hydroxyurea (see Chemotherapy, above) is often given to patients because it can help control blood cell levels.
 If stem cell/bone marrow transplantation is not an option, the doctor may recommend a clinical trial.

 If the leukemia does not respond to treatment, it is called refractory leukemia.
 Patients with this diagnosis are encouraged to talk with doctors who are experienced in treating this type of leukemia, because there can be different opinions about the best treatment plan.
-Learn more about seeking a second opinion before starting treatment, so you are comfortable with the treatment plan chosen.
+Learn more about getting a second opinion before starting treatment, so you are comfortable with the treatment plan chosen.
 This discussion may include clinical trials.
-Supportive care will also be important to help relieve symptoms and side effects.
+Palliative care will also be important to help relieve symptoms and side effects.

 For most patients, a diagnosis of refractory leukemia is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.

 Remission and the chance of recurrence